jj1bdx/airspy-fmradion/README.md

 <h1>Introduction</h1>

 **NGSoftFM** is a software-defined radio receiver for FM broadcast radio.
 Stereo decoding is supported.
 It is written in C++.
 It is a derivative work of SoftFM (https://github.com/jorisvr/SoftFM) with a new application design and new features.
+It also corrects wrong de-emphasis scheme for stereo signals.

 Hardware supported: